 Erica P. Cahill, MD, MS(c), is a Clinical Assistant Professor of Obstetrics and Gynecology and Complex Family Planning at Stanford University.
 She is the Co-Director of the Medical Students Reproductive Health Block, the Assistant Fellowship Director for the Fellowship in Complex Family Planning and course director of the Ob-Gyn Residency Benign Gynecology rotation and Complex Family Planning Elective.

 She graduated from Wesleyan University with a BA in Neuroscience and Behavior.
 After college, she worked at Massachusetts General Hospital Center for Women’s Mental Health on clinical trials involving neuroendocrine disorders during pregnancy and menopause.
-She subsequently earned her MD from The University of Vermont and completed her residency in Obstetrics and Gynecology Residency at The George Washington University Hospital.
-Her research interests include expanding contraceptive options, sexual education, global maternal health care and medical education.
-She is committed to supporting and creating medically accurate, woman-centered policy nationally and globally.
-She enjoys teaching residents and medical students as part of her generalist practice.
+She subsequently earned her MD from The University of Vermont and completed her residency in Obstetrics and Gynecology at The George Washington University Hospital.
+She completed a Fellowship in Complex Family Planning and a Masters in Epidemiology here at Stanford.

 - Obstetrics and Gynecology

-- Family Planning
+- Complex Family Planning